area17/twill-security-headers/README.md

 php artisan vendor:publish --provider="A17\TwillSecurityHeaders\ServiceProvider"
 ```

+### Usage
+It's pretty straightforward, once installed you will have access to the menu option `Twill Security Headers`, which is a single page having all the supported headers that you can enable, disable and edit the properties to sent with the response.

 ### CSP config
 Creating CSP policies usually takes time and it's hard to write them manually.
 You can make use if [Report URI](https://report-uri.com/home/generate), a great tool that allows you to paste your current policy, edit and generate a new string to be pasted on the package.